davmixcool/davmixcool/README.md

 I'm a software engineer, digital marketer, fitness enthusiast  and cryptocurrency expert who loves to build products that help businesses and people grow.

+I am on a mission to build micro-saas products from 0$ to $1k MRR 🚀

+Follow my journey on Twitter @iamdavidoti

 Connect with me on:

 👉 [Medium](https://medium.com/@iamdavidoti): @iamdavidoti